Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Candidate on-board guidance solutions

 \section{Candidate on-board guidance solutions}

-The optimal trajectory presented so far serves as a reference scenario to confirm feasibility, consolidate the D\&L concept of operations, and identify the best achievable performance in terms of propellant mass consumption.
+The optimal trajectory presented so far serves as reference scenario to confirm feasibility, consolidate the D\&L concept of operations, and identify the best achievable performance in terms of propellant mass consumption.
 The question that now arises is how to translate it into a feasible, simple, and verifiable on-board guidance law.
-All the most relevant possibilities that are commonly (and less commonly) used to solve trajectory optimization problems on-board are discussed hereafter.
+All the most relevant possibilities that could be used to solve trajectory optimization problems on-board are discussed hereafter.

 \paragraph{On-board trajectory optimization} This approach would require the on-board implementation and solution of the full-fledged optimal control problem as presented in Section \ref{sec2}, taking into account all the constraints imposed on the trajectory of the vehicle.
 The resulting trajectories would be fuel optimal and would fulfill all constraints, assuming that a feasible solution (and an appropriate initial guess) exists for the specific (estimated) state of the vehicle when the guidance is executed.
 To this date, this approach is considered beyond what the current spacecraft state-of-the-art capabilities are, both in terms of computational capabilities and algorithmic ones, the latter being affected by the eternal questions of validation and convergence.